The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

-Since we offer such a high quality and high extract the recommended dose is only 350mg or 1/8th of a teaspoon per day.
+Since we offer such a high quality and high powder extract, the recommended dose is only 350mg or 1/8th of a teaspoon per day.
 This is a good maintenance dose, something you can take every day.

-When acutely sick, or exposed, then we recommend taking up to five doses per day (equal to 1750mg or 5/8th of a teaspoon total).
-This is best to spread throughout the day, rather than in one lump dose as exposure or symptoms are similarly spread throughout the day.
+When acutely sick or exposed, we recommend taking up to five daily doses (equal to 1750mg or 5/8th of a teaspoon total).
+This is best to spread throughout the day rather than in one lump dose as exposure or symptoms are similarly spread throughout the day.

 The research shown earlier had smaller dosages than this.
 The 57.6% lower average score in cold symptoms was from 900mg per day.
-While more research needs to be done to prove this out, we hypothesize that a larger amount, ideally spread throughout the day, will provide even more benefits.
+While more research needs to be done to prove this, we hypothesize that a larger amount, ideally spread throughout the day, will provide even more benefits.

-Continue taking this large dose while you’re exposed or until you get better.
+Continue taking this large dose while exposed or until you get better.

 Elderberry supports an optimal immune system.
-Taking prescription medications may decrease immunity and may lessen its effectiveness.
+Taking prescription medications may decrease immunity and may lessen their effectiveness.